 Remember, when you say yes to something, you are always saying no to something else.
 Always.
 Consider what that something else is to help you make intentional decisions.

 You can choose to let in every Sloppy Joe that comes along in Kirkland-brand sweatpants, but then you may have no room left in your club when a big celebrity comes along who could explode your business that night.
-So be liberal in your use of the phrase “You’re not on the list.”
-Preferably with your arms crossed, looking all tough and stuff.
+So be liberal in using the phrase “You’re not on the list.”
+Preferably with your arms crossed, looking stern.

 So you have a task and a good reason to do it.
 And today is the day to do it.
 Do you put in just enough to get it done, or do you put every mother-stuffin’ ounce of available time and energy into it?
 Well, it comes down to a bit of math.

 Some things you choose to do add something good to your life.
-Reading an enlightening book, spending quality time with your family, and finding new clients add excitement, love, and material wealth to your situation.
+For example, reading an enlightening book, spending quality time with your family, and finding new clients add excitement, love, and material wealth to your situation.
 The more you put into these things, the more you get back.

-Other things you do to remove a negative, or a potential negative.
-Household chores, paperwork, and maintaining personal hygiene protect you from certain health or legal problems, but they don’t add much beyond that.
-Even when you really lean into these things, you won’t get more back.
+Other things you do to remove a negative or a potential negative.
+Household chores, paperwork, and maintaining personal hygiene protect you from specific health or legal problems, but they don’t add much beyond that.
+Even when you lean into these things, you won’t get more back.

 There is no level of intensity with which you can wash the dishes that will notably change the outcome.
-You can climb up on the counter and wash the shit out of that bowl with both hands and one of your feet while howling your absolute best barbaric warcry, and your dishes will be just as done as the next guy’s.
+Even if you climb up on the counter and wash that bowl with both hands and one of your feet while howling your absolute best barbaric warcry, your dishes will be just as clean as the next guy’s.

-A task that subtracts a negative can be a necessary endeavor, but when it’s done, it’s done.
+A task that subtracts a negative can be a necessary endeavor, but once you finish it, that’s it.
 So don’t put more into it than you need to.
-Conserve that energy, because you can always keep adding to the things that grow you.
+Instead, conserve that energy because you can always keep adding to the things that grow you.

 How much will this matter in a week?
 In five years?

-One final way to make an intentional decision about what fits into your day is to consider the lasting impact, the outcome to your why.
+One final way to make an intentional decision about what fits into your day is to consider the lasting impact.

 Subtractive work tends to have a short-term benefit.
 Washing the dishes makes a problem go away for about a day, or until there are more dishes to do.
-One year down the road, your life won’t be markedly different because of that one time you washed the dishes.
+One year down the road, your life won’t be markedly different because you washed the dishes one time.
 So get it done and get out of there!

 Additive, priority-oriented productivity has no limit.
 Pulling together extra money to pay off debt accelerates you toward a goal of financial freedom that you will feel for many years to come.
-The harder you approach that work, the faster and greater the outcome will be.
+The harder you approach that work, the faster and more significant the outcome.